 Raquel Amador is a researcher and civil society advocate with a special interest in refugee and migrants’ rights.
 She trained as a lawyer in the UK and worked for Wesley Gryk LLP, one of the UK’s leading immigration law firms, on cases involving immigration, asylum and human rights law.
 Thirteen years ago, she co-founded Hong Kong Refugee Advice Centre (now Justice Centre), an organisation that assists refugees and torture claimants.
 She has also worked at HELP, an NGO that assists domestic workers on cases involving employment, forced labour and human trafficking.
 Raquel is a dual Filipino-Dutch national and she is the proud mother of two children.
 She holds a law degree from the University of Sheffield.

 Chloe Fung is a researcher with a particular interest in data analysis and visualisation to advance rights protection and transparency.
 Her interest in refugee issues and migrants’ rights began when studying refugee law in Amman, Jordan during her Arabic language studies.
 She has been a Legal Casework as well as Research and Policy Volunteer at Justice Centre Hong Kong.
 She conducted a comparative research project on East Asian refugee status determination procedures as well as detention, right to work, and resettlement in Hong Kong, South Korea, and Japan.
 She is an avid language learner and was selected as a Kathryn Davis Fellow for Peace in 2020 for foreign language training.
-She has a BA in Geography from Middlebury College.

 Justice Michael Hartmann